HRA701 - Introduction to Human Resources Management

 |Schools offering this subject|

-This subject is a comprehensive overview of modern day human resources management.
-This course will introduce the diverse components of human resources management and its role in the current business environment.
-Case study analysis will be used to link theory to practical situations that occur in Human Resources.
-Topics to be covered include: the business environment, recruitment and selection, employee development and evaluation, compensation and benefits, labour relations, employment legislation, occupational health and safety and strategic issues and challenges in Human Resources Management, in both domestic and global environments.
+This subject is a comprehensive overview of modern day human resources management (HRM).
+This course will introduce the diverse components of human resource (HR) functions and its role in the current business environment.
+Case study analysis will be used to link the theory to the practical situations that occur in HR.
+Topics to be covered include the business environment, recruitment and selection, employee development and evaluation, compensation and benefits, employee rights, safety and representations and strategic issues and challenges in HRM, in both domestic and global environments.

 Upon successful completion of this subject the student will be able to:

-4. Examine and analyze the concepts and techniques involved in meeting human resources requirements through planning.
+- Examine and analyse the concepts and techniques involved in meeting human resource requirements through planning.

-5. Describe and demonstrate the concepts and techniques involved in meeting human resources requirements through staffing.
+- Describe and demonstrate the concepts and techniques involved in meeting human resource requirements through staffing.

-6. Describe and demonstrate the concepts and techniques involved in meeting human resources requirements through training and development.
+- Describe and demonstrate the concepts and techniques involved in meeting human resource requirements through training and development.

-8. Examine and analyze the concepts and techniques used in compensation management.
+- Examine and analyse the concepts and techniques used in compensation management.

-9. Explain the purpose and importance of employee benefits, services and incentive plans.
+- Explain the purposes and importance of employee benefits, services, and incentive plans.

-10. Discuss the purpose and importance of employee rights and management rights.
+- Discuss the purposes and importance of employee rights and management rights.

-12. Examine and analyze the purpose and importance of labour relations and collective bargaining.
+- Examine and analyse the purposes and importance of labour relations and collective bargaining.

 Cheating and Plagiarism